In the clinic for Sept. 27, 2023

 No Comments

-Clinical updates, including trial initiations, enrollment status and data readouts and publications: Actinogen, Allergy, AM-Pharma, Armata, Ascletis, Axial, Biovie, Candel, Cantex, Cue, Drug Farm, Edgewise, Elpiscience, Immunovant, Inozyme, Ionis, Lumos, Mesentech, NMD, Omega, OS Therapies, Pliant, Recce, Small, Soleno, Synaptogenix, Taysha Gene, Tiziana, Xbiotech, YS.
+Clinical updates, including trial initiations, enrollment status and data readouts and publications: Electrocore, Genfit

 Briefs